vasilakisfil/Introspected-REST/README.md

 In the application level, the client starts content negotiation (or content selection), usually asking for only one Media Type.

-Media Types, or Internet Media Types were originally defined in [RFC 2046](https://tools.ietf.org/html/rfc2046) but have since used in a variety of protocols.
+Media Types were originally defined in [RFC 2046](https://tools.ietf.org/html/rfc2046) but have since used in a variety of protocols.
 A Media Type provides information about the structure of the content and the message format used in the data it describes.
 **Media Types and the content negotiation in general, are not restricted to HTTP only**.